Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

 {\it Remark 1.} It is worth noting that the integer nature of $j_k$, $k=1, 2, ..., b$, (aside from the non-degeneracy condition (ii)) is used in the variable reductions.
-This is contrary to the proof of the genericity of condition (iii) in the Lemma (sect.
-2.1) and also that in sect.
-2.2 of \cite{W3}.
+This is contrary to the proof of the genericity of condition (iii) in the Lemma (sect.~2.1) and also that in sect.~2.2 of \cite{W2}.

-{\it Remark 2.} Clearly specializing to $\Theta=0$, this proves a weaker version of Proposition 2.1 with the bound $4b$ instead of $2d$.
-The non-degeneracy condition (iii) is what permits the latter, in general, sharper bound on the characteristics $\Cal C$ defined in (1.9).
+{\it Remark 2.} Clearly specializing to $\Theta=0$, this proves a weaker version of Proposition~2.1 with the bound $4b$ instead of $2d$.
+The geometric non-degeneracy condition (iii) is what permits the latter, in general, sharper bound on the characteristic $\Cal C$ defined in (1.9).

+To conclude, let $A$ be as in (2.5), following Lemma 5.2, there is the block decomposition for {\it every} $\Theta$ in (5.5):